wellyshen/react-cool-form/docs/getting-started/form-submission.md

 slug: /form-submission
 ---

 It's dead simple to submit a form in React Cool Form.
 All we need to do is use an `<input type="submit">` or `<button type="submit">` element to fire the form's `onSubmit` event.
-Moreover, we can also [manually trigger a submission](#manually-triggering-submission) via the [submit](./use-form#submit) method of React Cool Form, which can help us overcome any kinds of design challenges easily.
+Moreover, we can also [manually trigger a submission](#manually-triggering-submission) by the [submit](./use-form#submit) method of React Cool Form, which can help us overcome any kinds of design challenges easily.

 ## Submit a Form

-This is the most common case that we submit a form via React Cool Form.
+This is the most common case that we submit a form with React Cool Form.

 ```js
 import { useForm } from "react-cool-form";